onflow/fcl-js/.changeset/wet-brooms-tap.md

 "@onflow/sdk": patch
 ---

-Fix erroneous sansPrefix requirement for acct.addr in authorization function
+Fix erroneous sansPrefix requirement for acct.addr in authorization function which occured when proposer and authorizer did not match